civichackingagency/civichackingagency.github.io/_pages/faqs.md

 ## Who's it for?

-Lamorinda (Lafayette / Moraga / Orinda) high school students interested in civics and technology (and are into coding).
+Anyone interested in civics and technology (and are into coding).

 ## Do you have to know how to code?

 Ideally, yes.
-This is for folks who are more technical and are looking to connect and collaborate with other like-minded youth technologists.
+This is for folks who are more technical and are looking to connect and collaborate with other like-minded technologists.
 Of course, we welcome others, but the expectation is that you already have some understanding of and practice in coding.

 ## What inspired you to do this?